MicrosoftDocs/dynamics365smb-docs/business-central/fa-depreciation-methods.md

 ---
 title: Depreciation Methods for Fixed Assets
-description: Learn about the different built-in methods to depreciate or write-down fixed assets in the default version of Business Central.
+description: Learn about the different built-in methods to depreciate or write-down fixed assets in the default version of Business Central which includes eight methods.
 author: edupont04

 ms.service: dynamics365-business-central